zowe/docs-site/docs/user-guide/mvd-configuration.md

 By default, RBAC is disabled and all authenticated Zowe users can access all dataservices.
 To enable RBAC, follow these steps:

-1. To enable RBAC, set the *components.zss.dataserviceAuthentication.rbac* variable to `true`
+1. To enable RBAC, set the *components.zss.dataserviceAuthentication.rbac* and *components.app-server.dataserviceAuthentication.rbac* variables to `true` in the Zowe configuration file.

-### Controlling application access for all users
+### Controlling app access for all users

+**Note:**
+- <runtimeDirectory> variable comes from Zowe configuration file.

 1. Enable RBAC.

 2. Navigate to the following location:
    ```
-   $ROOT_DIR/components/app-server/share/zlux-app-server/defaults/ZLUX/pluginStorage/org.zowe.zlux.bootstrap/plugins
+   <runtimeDirectory>/components/app-server/share/zlux-app-server/defaults/ZLUX/pluginStorage/org.zowe.zlux.bootstrap/plugins
    ```
 3. Copy the `allowedPlugins.json` file and paste it in the following location:
    ```
-   $ROOT_DIR/components/app-server/share/zlux-app-server/deploy/instance/ZLUX/pluginStorage
+   <runtimeDirectory>/components/app-server/share/zlux-app-server/deploy/instance/ZLUX/pluginStorage
    ```
 4. Open the copied `allowedPlugins.json` file and perform either of the following steps:
-    - To an application unavailable, delete it from the list of objects.
+    - To make an app unavailable, delete it from the list of objects.
-    - To make an application available, copy an existing plugin object and specify the application's values in the new object.
+    - To make an app available, copy an existing plugin object and specify the app's values in the new object.
 Identifier and version attributes are required.

 5. [Restart the app server](configure-zowe-server.md#stopping-the-zwesvstc-proc).

-### Controlling application access for individual users
+### Controlling app access for individual users

 1. Enable RBAC.

 2. In the user's ID directory path, in the `\pluginStorage` directory, create `\org.zowe.zlux.bootstrap\plugins` directories.
 For example:
     ```
-    $ROOT_DIR/components/app-server/share/zlux-app-server/deploy/instance/ZLUX/pluginStorage/org.zowe.zlux.bootstrap/plugins
+    <runtimeDirectory>/components/app-server/share/zlux-app-server/deploy/instance/ZLUX/pluginStorage/org.zowe.zlux.bootstrap/plugins
     ```

 3. In the `/plugins` directory, create an `allowedPlugins.json` file.
 You can use the default `allowedPlugins.json` file as a template by copying it from the following location:
    ```
-   $ROOT_DIR/components/app-server/share/zlux-app-server/defaults/ZLUX/pluginStorage/org.zowe.zlux.bootstrap/plugins
+   <runtimeDirectory>/components/app-server/share/zlux-app-server/defaults/ZLUX/pluginStorage/org.zowe.zlux.bootstrap/plugins
    ```
-6. Open the `allowedPlugins.json` file and specify applications that user can access.
+6. Open the `allowedPlugins.json` file and specify apps that user can access.
 For example:
     ```json
     {
       "allowedPlugins": [